 - Did you learn anything new from it?

-- What did you notice about the magic milk experiment?
+- What did you notice about the milk soap experiment?

-- What do you think happened to the milk after placing the cotton swab in it?
+- What do you think happened to the milk after you added the dishwashing soap to it?

-You Can Do More With Magic Milk Experiment!
+You Can Do More With Milk, Soap And Food Coloring Experiment

-The magic milk experiment can be expanded in this way!
+You can do more with the milk and soap experiment!
 Take 3 different types of milk: whole milk, 1% milk and 2% milk (% indicates the fat percentage present in the milk).
-Repeat the same procedure mentioned above with the three kinds of milk and food color on 3 different plates.
+Ask your child to repeat the same procedure mentioned above with the three kinds of milk and food color on 3 different plates.
 Ask your child to note their observations and report anything different they noticed in each trial.